johanneskhahn/johanneskhahn.github.io/_pages/about.md

 My research interests lie in the fields of Discrete Optimization and Algorithmic Game Theory, more concrete in the intersection of Mixed-Integer Programming and Optimal Auction Design.
 Thus far in my doctoral researches, I have primarily worked on topics in Auction Theory, investigating discrete single-parameter auctions via LP duality.

 My research is primarily funded by the [German Research Foundation (DFG)](https://www.dfg.de/en "DFG") via the [Collaborative Research Center (CRC) SFB TRR-154](https://www.trr154.fau.de "SFB TRR-154"), which is in its third and final phase.
 TRR-154 aims for developing methods to supply gas efficiently, i.e., for optimal gas network control.
-Subproject B07, which I am involved in, treats multiparameter auction problems on graph structures.
+Subproject B07, which I am involved in, aims to treat multiparameter auction problems on graph structures.

 ## News
 - October 10-11 2024: I will attend the [Mathematics of Gas Transport and Energy (MOG 2024)](https://www.trr154.fau.de/mog2024/) Conference, organized by the CRC TRR-154 and the DFG